-When Rahila Moses’ bus stopped in the town of Dutsen Kura in northeastern Nigeria, she knew she was in trouble.
-Boko Haram terrorists grabbed her and took her to one of their camps.
-In the camp they told Rahila, whose husband earlier was killed by Boko Haram, she “would be slaughtered like an animal” if she didn’t renounce Christ and turn to Islam.
+When Rahila Moses’ bus stopped in the town of Dutsen Kura in northeastern Nigeria, she knew she was in trouble. an extremist group that is located primarily in Northern Nigeria More terrorists grabbed her and took her to one of their camps.
+In the camp they told Rahila, whose husband earlier was killed by an extremist group that is located primarily in Northern Nigeria More, she “would be slaughtered like an animal” if she didn’t renounce Christ and turn to Islam.

 Her faith and her hope to one day to be reunited with her three little children kept her alive.
 She devised a plan to escape from her captors